 Grab a carpet sample

 First off, before you place an order, get a feel for what the carpet and design you have in mind will look like in practice.
-Take the sample on site and see how it looks in context.
+Take the carpet sample on site, for example inside the hotel room, and see how it looks in context.
 Pay close attention to the effect the light has on it - different lighting can drastically change the way a carpet appears.
 Make sure that the sample is made in the same quality as is specified for the final carpet - this will also influence the look and feel.

 Before you make your final selection, we suggest you check out our guide - The Main Problems You Will Face With Carpets – and How To Overcome